Bo Waldemarsson

 Major General Bo Erik Siwer Waldemarsson (born 28 November 1949) is a retired officer of the Swedish Air Force.
-His senior commands include commanding officer of the Middle Air Command and the Central Military District.
+His senior commands include commanding officer of the Central Air Command and the Central Military District.
 Waldemarsson also served as the Commandant General in Stockholm for two years.

 Early life

 Waldemarsson was born on 28 November 1949 in Billinge Parish, Malmöhus County, Sweden, the son of Waldemar Waldemarsson and his wife Ewy (née Olin).
 He passed studentexamen in 1968.